You are here

-Guidelines for images taken by researchers in the reading room can be found detailed by Digital Camera Usage in the Reading Room policy.
+Guidelines for images taken by researchers in the reading room can be found in detail by Digital Camera Usage in the Reading Room policy.

 We recommend that patrons consult the style guide of their choice (MLA, APA, or Chicago) for proper citation guidance.
 Please note, however, that primary source citation information may require additional information to accurately reflect the specific item in question.

 Citations for manuscript materials (including those from the Manuscripts Division, Public Policy and University Archives) may be expanded to include the “Collection Name,” “Special Collections,” and “Princeton University Library”